tomikmar/tm-linux-setup/volumio/volumio.md

 About
 -----

 Volumio configuration template.
-Tested on Raspberry Pi 1 Model B.
+Tested on Raspberry Pi 1 Model B and Volumio 2.x.

 Configuration - UI